Best luxury scented candles 2026 — HomeDecorAdviser

 Quick Comparison

-Best forBedside ambient lightingMood, accentPrimary living room light
+Best forBedside ambient lighting, reading wind-downMood, accent, wellness cornersPrimary living room or reading-corner light

-The Mkono rattan table lamp is the most functional of the three for actual bedside use.
-The stepless dimmer allows precise brightness control — you can set it to the exact low glow you want for winding down without the jump between presets that characterises cheaper alternatives.
-The woven rattan shade produces a dappled, atmospheric light diffusion that adds genuine warmth to a bedroom.
+The rattan table lamp is the most functionally versatile of the three for actual bedside use.
+The stepless dimmer on the corded switch lets you set the exact brightness you want anywhere from 10% to 100% — no jumping between fixed presets, no awkward middle settings that feel either too bright or too dim.
+The woven rattan shade produces a dappled, atmospheric light diffusion that adds genuine warmth to a bedroom, and the included T45 2700K LED bulb runs at roughly 6W for ~600 lumens of warm-white output, which is the sweet spot for nightstand-distance use.

 Which Should You Buy?